Backlash: The Undeclared War Against American Women: Influence

 Writing from a legal perspective, Rebecca Eisenberg of the Harvard Law Review, says of Faludi's book that "[a]lthough written for the general public, Backlash can benefit the legal community as well.
 Faludi's incisive accounts of women's lives provide a meaningful and accurate basis for legal redress of social inequality".
 She feels when the status quo is seen by the judicial system to be a result of gender hierarchy, "the many ways in which the law ignores the reality of women's lives" will become apparent, and the "affirmative transformation of the legal system becomes a reasonable step towards equality."
 In Backlash, Faludi points out that among industrialized nations, only the United States has not institutionalized basic child care and leave for working parents.
 Of this, Eisenberg says "there is virtually no case law on the inequality of depriving women of equal opportunities to balance both a family and a career" by this failure to provide necessary childcare or parental leave.
-Praising Faludi's "tenacious investigative journalism" as well as her anecdotal writing and personal interviews, Eisenberg says "her snapshots of women's experiences provide a basis for realistic anaysis of the legal status quo."
+Praising Faludi's "tenacious investigative journalism" as well as her anecdotal writing and personal interviews, Eisenberg says "her snapshots of women's experiences provide a basis for realistic analysis of the legal status quo."